HistoricBridges.org Menu:

 This bridge is a large viaduct that carries Central Avenue over four railroad tracks and Lewis Avenue.
 The length of the bridge proper from abutment to abutment is 417 feet (127.2 meters), but if the long approach system, , is included the length jumps to a very impressive 1007.5 feet (307.1 meters).
 The approach system appears to be composed of an earthen-filled ramp contained within concrete retaining wall panels.
 The bridge itself is composed of a through truss span of 204 feet (62.1 meters) that carries the road over the railroad tracks, a pony truss span of 76 feet (23.2 meters) that carries the roadway over Lewis Street, and three deck plate girder spans totaling 137.5 feet (41.9 meters).
 The bridge retains outstanding historic integrity with no major alterations noted.
 Original standard Ontario ornamental railings remain on both the bridge and the approach system.
 Plaques also remain on the bridge.

-Henry Hagey provides a detailed description of the consulting engineer for this bridge, Charles Ralph Hagey as well as the photo seen to the right.
+Henry Hagey provides a detailed description of the consulting engineer for this bridge, Charles Ralph Hagey as well as the photo seen below.
 Charles Ralph Hagey was a prominent engineer in Ontario who was born March 30, 1893 and died February 14, 1961.
 His firm, C.R.
 Hagey Engineering Associates of Fort Erie was the consulting engineer for the Central Avenue Bridge.
 Like many engineering firms, the name changed over time, and an earlier name of the firm was Hagey and Gray Engineering, and the original name was Ontario Engineering Company, which he formed in 1927 together with Maxim T. Grey.
 Hagey was associated with other significant engineering projects including the Peace Bridge as well as being a consultant for the construction of the Canadian side of the Niagara Falls Rainbow Bridge in 1939-41.

 The builder of the superstructure was Bridge and Tank Company of Canada, which was the name that the prolific and long-lived Hamilton Bridge Company was using at the time this bridge was constructed.
 The Hamilton Bridge Company was known by several different names throughout its history.
 For consistency, HistoricBridges.org lists the builder name for all bridges built by this company by its most common name, Hamilton Bridge Company.